ccahilly/CCahilly/README.md

 **And here are some highlights so far:**

-☕ [Mug Makeover](https://github.com/thomas-yim/cs231n-final) – Generating Realistic Ray-Traced Images from Rasterized Renders.
+☕ [Mug Makeover](https://github.com/thomas-yim/cs231n-final) – Generating realistic ray-traced images from rasterized renders.
 Used a pix2pix cGAN & achieved results 4.5× faster than traditional ray tracing.

 📷 [Pivot](https://github.com/cs210/Pivot) – Mobile-first 360° virtual tour creation using just your phone.
 A cheap & fast alternative to Matterport.